 Digital transformation is about going mobile.
 We can see these rapid changes in China – Alipay, and WeChat are the kings of such services.
 They conduct over ⅔ of all global payment transactions.
 Retail banks have to stay on a competitive edge and do something to offer mobile services to their current customers.

 For example, the implementation of a QR code-based mobile payments will make the lives of people much easier.
 And this is very helpful for the tourist industry where a person can confirm the payment by only holding a smartphone in hands.
 China is the location that drives the change and it’s useful to use the experience of retail banks and other financial organizations from this country.

 The word “platform” is becoming obsolete and it seems that people already hate to use it.
 A digital transformation, in this case, will mean moving from a traditional approach to offering banking services to an accessible two-sided marketplace that makes money by bringing buyers and sellers together and driving growth through network effects.

 Bright examples of such digital platforms are eBay, Airbnb or Uber.
 Amazon and Apple are not fully digital platforms while Facebook and Google are the ones.
-Their goal is to attract attention and sell it to the advertisers.
-If banks start changing their traditional business models and treat their customers another way, there’s a high probability to survive in the next few decades.
+Their goal is to attract attention and sell it to advertisers.
+If banks start changing their traditional business models and treat their customers another way, there’s a high probability to survival in the next few decades.